-We introduce new collections seasonally.
-Each seasonal launch consists of two to three signature cotton-quilted patterns that coordinate with smaller prints in the cotton-quilted fabric, as well as other fabrications including solids in microfiber, leather, and faux leather.
-These signature patterns, coordinating patterns, and solids are incorporated into the designs of a wide range of products, including bags, accessories, and travel items, that are part of the core seasonal release.
-These product assortments each season can be classic styles, updates to existing designs, or new product introductions.
+We introduce new collections approximately eight times per year.
+Each launch typically consists of two to five signature cotton-quilted patterns that coordinate with smaller prints in the cotton-quilted fabric, as well as other fabrications including microfiber, leather, faux leather, and Preppy Poly and patterns in Streeterville and Lighten-Up, many of which are also available in solid colors.
+These signature patterns, coordinating patterns, and solids are incorporated into the designs of a wide range of products, including bags, accessories, and travel items, that are part of the core collection release.
+These collections typically include classic styles, updates to existing designs, and new product introductions.

-To keep our assortment current and fresh, and to focus our inventory investments on our best performers, we discontinue patterns at regular intervals.
-We sell our remaining inventory of retired products primarily through our website, factory outlet stores, and at our annual outlet sale.
+To keep our assortment current and fresh, and to focus our inventory investments on our best performers, we discontinue patterns and fabrications as necessary.
+We sell our remaining inventory of retired products primarily through our website, factory outlet stores, our annual outlet sale and third party liquidators.